rickunderstars/nixos/README.md

-# ✨ Riki's wondrous NixOS config ✨
+# Riki's wondrous NixOS config

-My (Riki) wondrous daily driver config: this is still very much a work in progress (and probably it will never not be as such) and there is probably a better way to do this but I'm a newbie.
+My wondrous daily driver config: this is still very much a work in progress (and probably it will never not be as such) and there is probably a better way to do this but I'm a newbie.
 Enjoy the madness.

-My latest considerations:

-- Niri is crazy good!
-- Why did I choose NixOS, this is pain...
-- NixOS is crazy good, I would never use something else!
-- Why does ROS 2 run only on Ubuntu?
-- I like goblins.

-## ❄️ Premise
+## Premise

 The config is for both my laptop (`tars`) and my desktop (`case`).
 The systems are built using a NixOS flake and the packages are (mostly) managed through home manager.

-## 💻 Desktop Environment
+## Desktop Environment

 | (╯°□°）╯︵ ┻━┻    |                 |
 | ----------------- | --------------- |